When you buy through links on our site, we may earn an affiliate commission. Learn more

 Business use would also require employee consent in most jurisdictions.
 If your goal is to monitor productivity or web usage of employees, there are other tools that might be more suitable.

 This is where mSpy is squarely aimed and most successful.
-Parents of teenagers will find mSpy extremely useful if they want granular insight into their child’s digital life.
+Parents of teenagers will find mSpy extremely useful if they’re at a point where they need granular insight into their child’s digital life.
 It’s best for parents who have serious concerns or specific reasons to monitor closely – for example, if your teen has shown risky behaviour, fallen in with a questionable crowd, or been a victim of bullying or grooming before.

-For younger kids, mSpy might be too heavy-handed; something like Qustodio that focuses on blocking bad content and limiting screen time might be more appropriate.
+For younger kids, or teenagers who show no signs of being in immediate harm’s way, mSpy is too heavy-handed; something like Qustodio that focuses on blocking bad content and limiting screen time might be more appropriate.
 But for older teens, those standard parental controls sometimes fall short – that’s where mSpy fills the gap by revealing everything.
+Parents should always prioritise building strong lines of communication first, before resorting to something like mSpy.

 Perfect for families with teenagers (13-17) where: